Meet The Team

 Trustee

+Rachel’s core passion is in creating large scale system and culture change which enables accessibility, inclusion, and wellbeing for all.
+She is particularly passionate about ensuring people have a voice and power in decisions and subjects which impact them.
 Rachel’s interest and drive in this work comes from her own personal experiences as an autistic and neurodivergent person who has experienced challenges in her mental health from a young age.
-She has also experienced mental health challenges within her family and friendship circle.
+She has also experienced mental health challenges from a peer and carer perspective within her family and friendship circles, including often highly stigmatised diagnosis such as schizophrenia.
 These experiences have cemented her belief in the vital importance of reducing shame and stigmas within mental health.
-In addition to her trustee role at SAMH, Rachel is currently a Director at Autistic Knowledge Development CIC, trustee at SWAN, co-researcher at STARTS Network focusing on autistic people in Scotland’s research priority of mental health, and a Driver in the Scottish Government’s review of mental health services for autistic people.
-Rachel has previously worked in leadership and consultancy for some of the largest organisations in the sector, such as Scottish Autism and the National Autistic Society, and for grassroots peer led organisations such as Moray Wellbeing Hub CIC.
+In addition to her trustee role at SAMH, Rachel is a co-researcher at STARTS Network, where she has been a co-author in a peer reviewed research paper published in the leading journal Autism, and is currently working on a research project into autistic people in Scotland’s research priority of mental health.
+Rachel lives in Moray, in the North East of Scotland with her wife and son, and has had first-hand experience of SAMH’s Moray support services

 Ruth Moss